systemjs/systemjs/README.md

 This should replicate a fair amount of the dynamic RequireJS functionality, and support is improving over time.

-_Note that AMD-style plugins are not supported._
+_Note that AMD-style plugins are not yet supported._

 ### Map Config

-Map configuration works just like other module loaders, altering the module name at the normalization stage.
+Map configuration alters the module name at the normalization stage.
+It is useful for creating aliases and version mappings.

 Example: